 If you cannot stop taking the medicine because of disease (for example, you need glucocorticoid medicine to treat severe asthma), follow your provider's instructions on how to reduce the possibility of developing complications, including:

 - Treating high blood sugar with diet, oral medicines, or insulin.

 - Treating high cholesterol with diet or medicines.

 - Taking medicines to prevent bone loss.
 This can help reduce the risk of fractures if you develop osteoporosis.

 - Taking medicine to decrease the amount of glucocorticoid medicine that you need.

 Slowly tapering the medicine that is causing the condition can help reverse the effects of adrenal gland shrinkage (atrophy).
-This may take as long as a year.
+This may take months to as long as a year.
 During this time, you may need to restart or increase the dosage of your steroids in times of stress or illness.

 Health problems that may result from exogenous Cushing syndrome include any of the following:

 - Low immune system, which may lead to frequent infections